marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 The Request-Tag field is an option defined in {{RFC9175}} that the client can set in CoAP requests throughout block-wise operations, with value an ephemeral short-lived identifier of the specific block-wise operation in question.
 This allows the server to match message fragments belonging to the same request operation and, if the server supports it, to reliably process simultaneous block-wise request operations on a single resource.
 If requests are integrity protected, this also protects against interchange of fragments between different block-wise request operations.

 When a CoAP message uses the Request-Tag Option, SCHC compression MAY send its content in the Compression Residue.
 That is, in the SCHC Rule, the TV is not set, while the MO is set to "ignore" and the CDA is set to "value-sent".
-Alternatively, if a pre-defined set of Request-Tag values used by the client is known, a Rule MAY use a "match-mapping" MO when there are different options for the same FID.
+Alternatively, if a pre-defined set of Request-Tag values used by the client is known, a Rule MAY use a "match-mapping" MO when there are different alternatives for the same FID.

 ## CoAP Option EDHOC Field ## {#coap-options-edhoc}